smart-on-fhir/smart-health-links/docs/spec.md

 ## SHLink Manifest Request

-The Data recipient SHALL retrieve a SHLink's manifest by issuing a request with:
+The Data recipient SHALL retrieve a SHLink's manifest by issuing a request to the `url` in the SHLink payload, with:

 * Method: `POST`
 * Headers:
   * `content-type: application/json`
 * Body: JSON object including
   * `recipient`: Required.
 A string describing the recipient (e.g.,the name of an organization or person) suitable for display to the Data Sharer
   * `passcode`: Conditional.
 SHALL be populated with a user-supplied Passcode if the `P` flag was present in the SHLink payload
   * `embeddedLengthMax`: Optional.
-Integer upper bound on the length of embedded payloads (see [`.files.embedded`](#shlink-manifest-file-format))
+Integer upper bound on the length of embedded payloads (see [`.files.embedded`](#shlink-manifest-request))

 If the SHLink is no longer active, the Resource Server SHALL respond with a 404.